School Science Lessons

 Prairie goldenbanner, (Thermopsis rhombifolia), golden bean, buffalo bean, hardy perennial, up to 30 cm, yellow flowers, cause livestock poisoning, (quinolizidine alkaloids: anagyrine, thermopsine, cytisine, N-methly-cytisine), North America.
 Fabaceae

-Thesium chinense and T. longifolium, popular ingredients in contemporary Asian foods and beverages, folk medicine, Santalaceae
+Thesium chinense and T. longifolium are popular ingredients in contemporary Asian foods and beverages, folk medicine, Santalaceae

 Meadowflax, (Thesium pyrenaicum), semiparasite, perennial herb, up to 50 cm, nutlike seeds, Western Europe, Santalaceae